TITLE 89: SOCIAL SERVICES

 a) Gross Monthly Income Eligibility Standards

-1) The gross income standards of eligibility shall be 130 percent of the nonfarm income poverty guidelines prescribed by the Office of Management and Budget (see 7 CFR 273.9(a)(1)).
-However, categorically eligible households and households containing a member who is elderly, blind or disabled will be exempt from this gross income check (see also 7 CFR 273.9(c)).
+1) The gross income standards of eligibility shall be 130 percent of the nonfarm income poverty guidelines prescribed by the Office of Management and Budget (see 7 CFR 273.9(a)(1)) for all households except categorical households as defined in Section 121.76.
+Households that do not contain an elderly, blind or disabled person shall be considered categorically eligible if the household's gross income is at or below 165% of the nonfarm income poverty guidelines.
+Elderly, blind or disabled households shall be considered categorically eligible if the household's gross income is at or below 200% of the nonfarm income poverty guidelines.
+Households containing a member who is elderly, blind or disabled that are not categorically eligible will be exempt from this gross income check (see also 7 CFR 273.9(c)), but must meet the net income standards in Section 121.60.
 To qualify for increased benefits, a household must contain a member who meets one of the following requirements:

 A) A member is 60 years of age or older.
 An individual is considered age 60 in the fiscal month in which he or she becomes 60.

-B) A member receives Supplemental Security Income (SSI) benefits under Title XVI of the Social Security Act, (this includes the household where the member is receiving SSI income pending a final decision from the Social Security Administration.
-This SSI income is being provided on a temporary or emergency basis).
+B) A member receives Supplemental Security Income (SSI) benefits under Title XVI of the Social Security Act.
+This includes a household in which a member is receiving SSI income on a temporary or emergency basis pending a final decision from the Social Security Administration.

 C) A member receives Social Security disability or blindness benefits under Title II (RSDI) of the Social Security Act.